 Cardiff and Vale UHB is an equal opportunities organisation and the programme welcomes applications from all sectors of the community and from applicants from diverse backgrounds, applicants with disabilities and applicants with varied experience.
 Applicants are asked to notify the programme of any access or facility requests in advance of the interview so that reasonable adjustments can be put in place.

-All applicants to the South Wales programme are required to undertake an initial short-listing test in the form of an online general mental ability (GMA) assessment comprising both verbal reasoning and numerical reasoning tests.
+All applicants to the South Wales programme are required to undertake an initial short-listing test in the form of an online general mental ability (GMA) assessment comprising both verbal reasoning and deductive reasoning tests.
 Details of how to complete the GMA assessments will be emailed to all candidates in early 2020.
 Candidates will have a two week window in February 2020 to complete the assessments.
-Applicants scoring at or above the 40th centile on both the verbal reasoning and the numerical reasoning tests (N = 114 in 2019) are then subject to an anonymised paper short-listing procedure undertaken by members of the Programme Selection Sub-Committee.
+Applicants scoring at or above the 40th centile on both the verbal reasoning and the deductive reasoning tests (N = 114 in 2019) are then subject to an anonymised paper short-listing procedure undertaken by members of the Programme Selection Sub-Committee.
 Short-listing is based on academic performance, research experience, relevant clinical experience, and evidence of a candidate's knowledge, skills, personal qualities and values.
 The programme typically short-lists 54 candidates.
 The ability to speak Welsh fluently is also considered.